quantumcoinproject/quantum-coin-js-sdk/README.md

 <a name="module_quantum-coin-js-sdk..sendCoins"></a>

-### quantum-coin-js-sdk~sendCoins(wallet, toAddress, coins, nonce) ⇒ <code>Promise.&lt;SendResult&gt;</code>
+### ~~quantum-coin-js-sdk~sendCoins(wallet, toAddress, coins, nonce) ⇒ <code>Promise.&lt;SendResult&gt;</code>~~
+***Use signRawTransaction and postTransaction instead.***

 The sendCoins function posts a send-coin transaction to the blockchain.
 The chainId used for signing should be provided in the initialize() function.
 Since the gas fee for sending coins is fixed at 1000 coins, there is no option to set the gas fee explicitly.
 It may take many seconds after submitting a transaction before the transaction is returned by the getTransactionDetails function.
 Transactions are usually committed in less than 30 seconds.

 **Kind**: inner method of [<code>quantum-coin-js-sdk</code>](#module_quantum-coin-js-sdk)
 **Returns**: <code>Promise.&lt;SendResult&gt;</code> - Returns a promise of type SendResult.